ericd9799/CS725_HW7/NOTEBOOK.md

 The graph below represents percentage of population for rural areas in South America countries with access to basic sanitation service.
 ![alt text](Basic_Sanitation_SouthAmerica.PNG "Basic Sanitation Service for South American Countries")

 I combined the datasets of both charts aboved to be able to compare the access to basic drinking-water services versus sanitation.
 By combining the data, the question changed to, how does access to basic drinking-water services compare to basic sanitation services in rural areas of South American countries?
-After combining the data, if all the points were plot onto a graph, there would be too many lines.
+If all the points for each country were plotted on a single graph, it would cause the graph to be illegible.
 Thus, I decided to generate a graph for each country.
-With this, I decided to use small multiples to present all the graph at once.
+With a graph generated for each country, the trend for basic drinking-water services and basic sanitation can be compared.
+To be able to compare between countries, small multiples was used to be able to display all the graph at once.
 ![alt text](SmallMultiple.png "Access to Basic Drinking-Water Service vs. Access to Basic Sanitation")

 # References